Things To Do & See in Deadwood

 Learn about our History: Historic Deadwood, where the entire town is a National Historic Landmark, is one of America’s history rich spots.
 It’s a place where families blend education and pastime.
 To walk in the footsteps of legends, book the Deadwood PastPort which includes admission to the Broken Boot Gold Mine, Historic Adams House, the Days of 76 Museum and Mt Moriah Cemetery.
 Daily re-enactments on Main Street are followed by the Trial of Jack McCall (every day except Sunday).

 Ride the Deadwood Stage: The Deadwood Stage is an Old West icon and still travels the streets of Historic Mainstreet Late May through late September.
 The stage was featured for years by Buffalo Bill and his Wild West show all over Americana Europe.
 It was used in Deadwood to carry mail, gold and people from 1876 until the arrival of the railroad to Deadwood in December 1890.
-Today, visitors can ride a replica of the Deadwood to Cheyenne Stage from late May throught late September Tuesdays - Saturdays.
+Today, visitors can ride a replica of the Deadwood to Cheyenne Stage from mid April throught late fall.

 Explore our Parks and Monuments: Deadwood is located 12 miles from Spearfish Canyon National Scenic by-way and only 73 miles from Devils Tower National Monument.
 This scenic road trip loops past waterfalls in Spearfish Canyon to Devils Tower via Sundance, Wyoming and back through Belle Fourche and Spearfish.
 You can spend a full day exploring these two natural treasures.
 Upon your return, stop at the National Fish Hatchery in Spearfish City Park and take a short detour to Mt Roosevelt, located just outside Deadwood.